New Kid on the Block

 "New Kid on the Block" is the eighth episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on November 12, 1992.
-After meeting his new neighbor, Laura, Bart falls in love with her, only to later discover that she has a boyfriend, Jimbo Jones, whom he attempts to scare off so that he can have a relationship with Laura.
+It originally aired on Fox in the United States on November 12, 1992.
+After meeting his new neighbor, Laura Powers, Bart falls in love with her, only to later discover that she has a boyfriend, Jimbo Jones, whom he attempts to scare off so that he can have a relationship with Laura.
 Meanwhile, Homer sues the Sea Captain Horatio McCallister after being kicked out of his all-you-can-eat restaurant while still hungry.

 The episode was written by Conan O'Brien and directed by Wes Archer.

 Plot

-The Simpsons' elderly neighbors, the Winfields, finally relocate because of Homer's antics.
-The new neighbors are Ruth Powers, who is divorced, and her young daughter Laura, with whom Bart falls in love at first sight.
+The Simpsons' elderly neighbors, the Winfields, move to Florida because of Homer's antics.
+The Winfields' old house is purchased by divorced mother Ruth Powers and her teenage daughter Laura, with whom Bart falls in love at first sight.

+After seeing a television advertisement about an all-you-can-eat seafood restaurant called "The Frying Dutchman", Homer decides to go and take Marge with him, and Bart suggests that Laura should babysit him, Lisa, and Maggie.
+While Laura babysits the Simpson children, Bart attempts to impress her.
+However, Laura tells Bart that she is dating Jimbo Jones, one of the bullies at Springfield Elementary School, much to Bart's dismay.

+Meanwhile, at the restaurant, Homer quickly enrages the Sea Captain, devouring nearly all the food in the buffet, and is eventually hauled out before he has finished.
+Enraged, Homer sues the restaurant for false advertising, as the ad that he heard on the television prior to the incident claimed that it was "All You Can Eat", despite Homer not being full before being kicked out.

+Homer hires Lionel Hutz to represent him in court, and the case is successful after Hutz convinces the jurors that Homer had not had all he could eat.
+To avoid further legal trouble, the Sea Captain and Homer eventually strike a deal together that Homer will be displayed in the restaurant as "Bottomless Pete: Nature's Cruelest Mistake" to lure in more customers ("Come for the freak, stay for the food!"), much to Marge's embarrassment.

-After seeing a television advertisement about an all-you-can-eat seafood restaurant called "The Frying Dutchman", Homer forces Marge to come with him, leaving Laura to babysit Bart and Lisa.
-Bart is delighted to have Laura babysitting him and attempts to impress her.
-But later—to Bart's dismay—she tells him that she is dating Jimbo Jones, one of the bullies from his school.
-When Laura, babysitting, invites Jimbo over to the Simpson household, Bart, in an attempt to break them up, prank-calls Moe's Tavern, giving his name as "Jimbo Jones", and giving Moe the Simpsons' address.
-Believing Jimbo is the one who has been pranking him all the time, Moe rushes to the Simpson house brandishing a large, "rusty and dull" kitchen knife.
-He finds Jimbo, who bursts into tears and begs for his life; Moe spares him.
-Laura breaks up with Jimbo for not being the tough "outlaw" she thought.
+While Homer and Marge appear in court, Laura babysits the Simpson children again and invites Jimbo to keep her company.
+Bart, in an attempt to make Jimbo look bad, prank-calls Moe's Tavern, giving his name as "Jimbo Jones", and giving Moe the Simpsons' address.
+Believing Jimbo to be the one who has been pranking him all along, Moe rushes to the Simpson house brandishing a large, "rusty and dull" kitchen knife.
+He finds Jimbo, who begins crying and begging for his life; Moe spares him out of pity.
+Laura is disappointed that Jimbo is not the "tough outlaw" she believed him to be and breaks up with him.
 She tells Bart that she would certainly date him if he were older, and the episode ends with the pair laughing after prank-calling Moe again.

-Meanwhile, at the restaurant Homer quickly enrages the Sea Captain, devouring nearly all the food in the buffet, and is eventually hauled out before he has finished.
-Enraged, Homer sues the restaurant for false advertising, as the ad that he heard on the television prior to the incident claimed that it was "All You Can Eat", despite Homer still not being full.
-Homer hires Lionel Hutz to represent him in court and the case is successful after Hutz convinces the overweight jurors that a similar buffet mishap could befall them.
-To avoid further legal trouble, the Sea Captain and Homer eventually strike a deal together that Homer shall be displayed in the restaurant as "Bottomless Pete: Nature's Cruelest Mistake" to draw in more customers and offset the cost of his eating, much to Marge's embarrassment.